yulisar/markdown_exercises/basic.md

 ---
 ***
 test2

-and after a horizontal rule.
+..and after a horizontal rule.